 Check out the resources below to learn what vaccines your child needs, and when your child needs them.

-As a parent or guardian, you are required to report your child’s immunizations before your child can attend school, childcare or an Early Years program.
-This ensures we have accurate records of immunizations and we can protect everyone, including kids who aren’t immunized, during an outbreak.
+As a parent or guardian, you are required to report your child’s immunizations to us if your child attends school, or a licensed daycare centre.1 2 This ensures we have accurate records of immunizations and we can protect everyone, including kids who aren’t immunized, during an outbreak.